TSS FC Rovers: League1 BC era

-On November 1, 2021 it was announced that the club would be playing in the inaugural season of League1 British Columbia.
-In addition, the club decided to change their ownership structure, to become fan-owned, similar to clubs in Germany, with fans having voting rights and a say in the team's direction.
+On November 1, 2021, it was announced that the club would be playing in the inaugural season of League1 British Columbia.
+In addition, TSS decided to emulate those German clubs that were partly owned by their fans, giving the fans voting rights and a say in the direction of the team.
 Fans will own 49% of the team through this initiative.
-In the debut League1 BC season, the men's team advanced to the Championship Final after finishing in second place in the regular season standings, where they defeated Varsity FC in penalty kicks to win the inaugural League1 BC title.
-As champions, they qualified for the national 2023 Canadian Championship.
+After finishing second in the league standings in their first season, the men's team went on to defeat Varsity FC on penalty kicks in the Championship Final, thereby qualifying for the national 2023 Canadian Championship.